An Unprecedented Screening Format for Small Molecule Binders to Any Target

 - Identifying non-covalent binders according to their mass ID, minimizing false positive results

-- Minimal reagent consumption
+- Up to 50x less reagent consumption

 - Screening in pools of 8 to accelerate hit finding efforts while minimizing compound misbehavior

 - Parallel off-target screening to evaluate compound selectivity

 SAMDI ASMS accelerates hit finding efforts for any target, including proteins, complexes, and oligonucleotide targets such as RNA.
 Our high-quality, pharmacophore-like collection of over a half-million compounds is available for primary screens, hit confirmation, and dose response analysis to affinity rank binders.